 Health Disparities Symposium

-The symposium will feature a series of short, engaging talks on the work being done to address health disparities and to achieve health equity, a panel discussion on controversies in population health, a listening session on community perspectives of research, and a poster session and awards ceremony.
-A full agenda will be posted here soon.
+NYU Langone’s Section for Health Equity, in collaboration with NYU Langone’s Clinical and Translational Science Institute, Department of Population Health, and Office of Diversity Affairs, sponsors the annual Health Disparities Symposium.
+The symposium features a keynote talk (past speakers include Donna Lieberman, JD, executive director of the New York Civil Liberties Union, and Aletha Maybank, MD, MPH, deputy commissioner at the New York City Department of Health and Mental Hygiene); a series of short, engaging talks on the work being done to address health disparities and to achieve health equity; a panel discussion on controversies in population health; a listening session on community perspectives of research; and a poster session and awards ceremony.

-Following the panel was a poster session, which for the first time included a flash session in which those with the top scoring poster abstracts were given the opportunity to present their poster on the conference stage for three minutes each.
-During the Controversies in Population Health Panel, a lawyer, researchers, and clinicians presented diverse perspectives on how to mitigate the opioid crisis.
+Following the panel was a poster session, including a “slam” session in which representatives for the top-scoring poster abstracts were given the opportunity to present their poster on the conference stage for three minutes each.
+Finally, during the Controversies in Population Health Panel, diverse perspectives were provided on the role of public health insurance expansion in addressing health disparities.

 Poster Presentation Awards

 The symposium ended with the presentation of four awards to the following posters representing excellence in their respective categories.

 Poster: “Randomized Trial of Community Health Worker-Led Decision Coaching to Promote Screening Decision-Making for Prostate Cancer Screening among Black Male Patients and their Providers”